-If you’re searching for the best wood material for drawer boxes you might be a new cabinet installer, a homeowner, or a general contractor trying to make decisions about what drawer boxes to order.
+If you’re searching for the best wood for drawers you might be a homeowner, new cabinet installer, or a general contractor trying to make decisions about what drawer boxes to order.
 Whether it is a new build or you are remodeling a kitchen choosing quality parts such as drawer boxes is important.
-The quality you choose to install will speak to the durability and quality your company installs, or you chose to install in your own home.
+The wood you choose to install will speak to the durability and quality your company installs, or you chose to install in your own home.

 Choosing The Right Wood

 The wood workers that make cabinetry using hardwood that is more expensive and attractive have their uncertainties when it comes to what they should use for the construction of the cabinetry drawers.
 They will be overwhelmed with thoughts such as, “should the back, bottom, and the interior sides, of the drawers be made from the same material as the cabinet and drawers?
 The drawer sides would match with the front of the drawer, as well as the rest of the cabinet, it would certainly be a uniformed look, but would it be too much and over stated?

 However, when building drawers in this matter it may be an advantage to use different types of wood.
 The first reason is that hardwood like cherry and fine maple will be very expensive.
 If it was going to be for a rather large project, such as a wall entertainment center, the cost will quickly add up.
 The second reason is that it is usually difficult to fine cherry and some of the other hardwoods in veneer plywood.
 Which also means that the bottom pieces of the drawers would have to be glued together from a stock pile, and would consist of a lot of time.

 Lastly, it could end up being a stylistic advantage to use wood for a contrast on the sides of the drawers.
 For the drawer box, a light colored wood such as poplar, made into half-tailed dovetails for instance, would show the workmanship off.